 For sites that we didn’t build … it depends.
 We only work with custom WordPress themes (though we wholeheartedly believe that some sites’ business objectives are best fulfilled using a premade theme — check out this post if you’re not sure about the difference).
 If you’re looking for help with an existing site built with an existing theme, we can perform a quick code review to determine whether we’d be the right partner.

-Do you offer hosting?
+Do you offer website hosting?

 No. For WordPress sites, we recommend our friends at WP Engine.
 Here’s why.